-The short term borrowings comprises a bank overdraft facility amounting to USD 402,986 (Previous year USD 97,955) obtained from the bank.
-It carries interest at fixed deposit rate plus 2% per annum.
+The short term borrowings comprise a bank overdraft facility amounting to USD 8,934 (31 March 2018: USD 402,986) obtained from the bank.
+It carries interest at the fixed deposit rate plus 2% per annum.
 The overdraft limit would be released equivalent to 90% of the fixed deposit amount under lien.